Cressi Leonardo vs. Giotto – Recreational Dive Computers Compared

 Nitrox Handling and Sophisticated Functions

-The Giotto can handle two Nitrox mixes up to 99% oxygen.
+The Cressi Giotto can handle two Air Nitrox mixes up to 99% oxygen.
 To support more experienced and technical divers, you can switch between gases during a dive.
-It is also equipped with handling a Nitrox dive after a dive with air even if you’re desaturating.
+It is also equipped with handling an Air Nitrox dive after a dive with air even if you’re desaturating.

 A feature that makes both models attractive for rental shops is that they can be reset after a dive.
 Many other dive computers don’t have this capability.
 At that moment they take data from previous dives into consideration when they calculate dive limits for the current dive.

-Both the Cressi Leonardo and the Cressi Giotto can be completely reset so they calculate the current dive without considering a previous dive.
+Both the Cressi Leonardo and the Cressi Giotto dive computer can be completely reset so they calculate the current dive without considering a previous dive.

 Neither the Giotto nor Leonardo offer the functionalities you can find in higher-end computers.
 Specifically, you won’t find any sort of air integration on these scuba computers.